-Above mechanism of taxation did not go well with the start-up companies, as it is quite common that when the idea of startup becomes successful, private investors will invest huge amount of money in lieu of share capital.
+The above mechanism of taxation did not go well with the start-up companies, as it is quite common that when the idea of a startup becomes successful, private investors will invest a huge amount of money in lieu of share capital.

 The difference in fair value arises because Income tax authorities use Rule 11U & Rule 11UA while the investors value the firm as per discounted cash flow methods or by looking at the future avenues of success.

 Note: Angel tax will be applicable only on investments made by resident investors.